Zedruc/ATC24-Suite/public/help/manual.md

 - `Snap radar heading vector to next standard heading` (Recommended)
   - This rounds headings to a factor of 5, e.g. 241 -> 240, 237 -> 235

+- `Show ocean in addition to island outline` (Recommended)
+  - Displays water around the island on the radar screen

+- `Put strips on top of list when moving between lists`
+  - Strips will be added on top of lists when moved

 - `Keep radar vector after dragging` (Recommended)
   - The radar vector will stay after dragging it